deepjavalibrary/djl/example/doc/InferenceTutorial.md

 ### Step 1 Implement the Translator

-We can start by implementing the `Translator` interface explained above.
+Start by implementing the `Translator` interface explained previously.
 The `Translator` is the unit that converts user-defined input and output objects to NDList and vice versa.
 To this end, the Translator interface has two methods that need to be implemented: `processInput()` for pre-processing and `processOutput()` for post-processing.
 This is represented as the two white boxes in the image.
-These are the two main blocks of code that the we need to implement.
+These are the two main blocks of code that you need to implement.
 The rest of the blocks can be used as is to run inference.

 ##### Pre-processing

 The input to the inference API can be any user-defined object.
-The `processInput()` method in the user implementation of `Translator` must convert the user-defined input object into an `NDList`.
+The `processInput()` method in your implementation of `Translator` must convert the user-defined input object into an `NDList`.

 For object detection, the `processInput()` method should convert an image into NDList.
 An image is usually represented